Commonly called the Golden Everlasting, Xerochrysum bracteatum is one of the most widely grown native flowers.

 With papery flowers that last well when dried, this perennial is a favourite with gardeners and florists alike.

+It does vary greatly in form from low growing types to taller plants.
+The flowers are large and colourful, and with new hybrids available, flower colour is now varied.
 And just to confuse things a little more, both annual and perennial forms are also available.

+These are one of the first Australian plants to be propagated in Europe, and a number of cultivars have been developed outside of Australia.
 In Europe these are known as ‘straw flowers’ in Australia, ‘Everlasting, or Paper Daisies’ .
 Flowering time is from spring right through until winter and this long flowering nature makes them a valuable landscaping plant.

-Xerochrysum bracteatum is great for attracting butterfly’s and bees and also makes a good dried flower as well, fairly easy to grow in a well drained soil.
+These are useful plants for attracting butterfly’s and bees and also makes a good dried flower as well, fairly easy to grow in a well drained soil.

-Drought tolerant and disease resistant, a great Australian plant that is also widely used for cut flowers.
+Reasonably drought tolerant and disease resistant, a great Australian plant that is also widely used for cut flowers.
 The flowers are dried and a are very long lasting.

 Xerochrysum bracteatum Varieties

-Plants are best replaced after 4-5 years.
+- Plants are best replaced after 4-5 years.